PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ⚠ Only the `ps2` environment is supported at this time, despite what the api-doc pages might tell you.

+Note that the default value of the `c:limit` command is 100, rather than 1.

 Querying itself is extremely limited at the moment:

 - The only supported Census commands are `c:start` and `c:limit`.